 While not legally mandated, the New Jersey Supreme Court has strongly recommended that employers that have random drug testing programs should take steps to minimize the intrusiveness of the process.
 This includes making sure the testing procedures allow employees to maintain as much privacy and dignity as possible, and that employers announces the program to their employees in advance, provide details about the method for selecting employees to be tested, warn employees of the lingering effect of certain drugs, explain how the testing and analysis will be conducted, warn employees of the consequences of testing positive or refusing to take the test, only conduct tests necessary to determine the presence of drugs in the urine, and take measures not to disclose any information obtained as a result of the testing.

 In short, while New Jersey law recognizes that random drug testing can be an invasion of privacy, testing is permitted if that privacy right is outweighed by the public interest supporting the testing.
 While in some instances it may be very clear that drug testing is permissible, such as when an employee operates heavy machinery or drives as part of his job duties, in many instances it is difficult to know whether a private company’s random drug testing program violates your right to privacy.
 If you believe your company’s random drug program may be a violation of your rights, you should consider contacting an experienced employment lawyer to learn more about your legal rights.

-The lawyers at our employment law and civil rights law firm, The Nirenberg Law Firm, LLC, are experienced at representing employees in New Jersey, New York State, and New York City whose employment law rights have been violated.
+The lawyers at our employment law and civil rights law firm, Rabner Baumgart Ben-Asher & Nirenberg, P.C., are experienced at representing employees in New Jersey, New York State, and New York City whose rights have been violated.